-P.S They only cater 400 tourists for a day in a first come first serve basis.
+P.S They only cater 400 tourists for a day on a first-come, first-serve basis.
 So you might want to hit the sea at 5:30 AM.

 Around 10 AM, we started our Sohoton Cove tour.
-We were given a boat and two local guides. (who take videos and photos well) Sohoton came from Cebuano so-oton which mean to pass through a small opening.
-I didn’t understand it at first until we are in the entrance where we need to duck, cover and hold (Nux, Earthquake drill) because of the low-ceiling cavern.
-It’s a literal Narnia!!
-Check out my travel video to see!
+We rode a motorboat with two local guides who take videos and photos well.
+Sohoton came from Cebuano so-oton, which means to pass through a small opening.
+I didn’t understand it at first until we were in the entrance, where we need to duck, cover, and hold because of the low-ceiling cavern.
+It’s a literal Narnia!
+Then, I understood why we need to wait for low tide.

 So our first stop, Hagukan Cave

 “You have to hold your breath for 8 seconds.”

-The water is still high and the ceiling of the cave’s entrance has sharp stones so we had no choice but to hold our breath and swim below.
-I’m not a diver so I asked the guide to just drag me underwater.
+The water is still high, and the ceiling of the cave’s entrance has sharp stones, so we had no choice but to hold our breath and swim below.
+I’m not a diver, so I asked the guide to just drag me underwater.
 But boy, it’s the longest 8 seconds of my life.
-And all of that for a bio-luminescent azure water.
-Since the water is still high, the cave is still dark and it’s just perfect to see how the water glows in every ripple.
+And all of that for bio-luminescent azure water.
+Since the water is still high, the cave is still dark, and it’s just perfect to see how the water glows in every ripple.

 Second stop, Magkukuob Cave

 Magkukuob Cave is a diving cave.
-The water is waist deep inside but we were instructed to squat walk (is this even a word, just refer to the picture haha) in a train position.
+The water was waist-deep inside, but we were instructed to squat walk (is this even a word, just refer to the picture haha) in a train position.
 (I’m bad at descriptions!)
-It is dark inside and you’ll only depend on your guide and his flashlight to see the crystal draperies and stalagmites.
+It was dark inside, and you’ll only depend on your guide and his flashlight to see the crystal draperies and stalagmites.
 If you wanted to dive, you need to trek some slippery rocks and hold tight for your dear life.
-The rocks are slippery and sharp, so it’s better if you’re wearing water socks to protect your feet and life in case of slipping.
+The stones were wet and sharp, so it’s better if you’re wearing water socks to protect your feet and survival in case of slipping.

 The Jellyfish Sanctuary is not inside Sohoton Cove.
-We bid farewall to this hidden cove and proceed to our last activity.
+We bid farewell to this hidden cove and proceed to our last activity.